-Other early season and tropical apple varieties found in the United States include Ein Shemer, Anna, and TropicSweet.
+Other early season and tropical apple varieties found in the United States include Ein Shemer, Anna, Fuji, and TropicSweet.
 Not all apple trees (Malus domestica) thrive in warmer environments, but the Dorsett Golden Apple Tree is a great choice with a similar flavor profile to the fruit from Golden Delicious trees.

 How big do Dorsett apple trees get?

 Depending on the growing conditions and the type of root trees selected, you can expect Dorsett apple trees to be anywhere from 5-20 ft at mature height.
 It’s beneficial to have well drained soil to support the tree’s rootstocks, and the more sun the trees get, the better.

 Thanks to its minimal chill requirements, it’s possible to successfully grow the Dorsett Golden apple throughout zone 5 all the way to zone 9.
 While the planting location is important, so is the amount of sun.
 Growing areas can include a bit of shade to positively influence the final flavor.

 With the array of apple trees and soil types to order online, you can choose shorter or taller trees based on your home garden space and overall goals for apple trees and other fruit/veggie plants.